Víctor Rosso

 Victor Rubén Rosso (born 1960) is an Argentine international racing driver who competed in motorsports from 1978 to 2012.
 He has continued to be involved in motor sports as a Team Principal.

 Early and personal life

-Rosso was born in Argentina where his mother called him Vichín.
+Rosso was born in Marco Juarez, Argentina on 16 October 1960 where his mother called him Vichín.
 In 1973, he had his first experience in the sport with kart racing.
 In subsequent years, Rosso gained more experience by racing in different categories of karting.
 In 1982, Rosso moved to Europe because of the Falklands War.

 Career

 In 1978, at age 18, Rosso made his racing debut in Fórmula Renaut (previously Fórmula 4).
 Two years later, he became the first champion of the division and the youngest driver to win a national title.
 From 1975 to 2002, Rosso raced in Argentina, England, Germany, and Japan.
 He once competed against Ayrton Senna of Brazil and won pole positions over him at Mallory Park and Brands Hatch.

 After several years as driver, Rosso retired in order to create his own racing team.
 As the Team Principal, he entered the Formula 3, rally and TC2000 formats.
 His new professional racing team included Dario and Gustavo Ramonda, Jorge Recalde, Pablo Peón and Luis Soppelsa.
 In 1994, he entered the Formula 3 Sudamericana and was the runner-up with Omar Martinez.
 In 1995, 1996 and 1997, Rosso entered the South American Formula 3 Championship and the National Rally Championship (with a team called Pro Rally).
 Rosso was the first Team Principal to enter an imported care in the TC2000.
 Rosso won four drivers' titles in the TC 2000: with Omar Martinez (1998), with Juan Manuel Silva (1999) and with José María "Pechito" Lopez (2008, 2009.)